 As a fourth year, you see different populations of patients within each rotation, providing you with a rich and challenging clinical experience.
 Our affiliated clinical rotation sites are located in over thirty states, three Canadian provinces, Spain, and in China.
 In your final year at NECO, you are truly a doctor in training.
 You complete four full time clinical rotations: a primary care, advanced care, and specialty care rotation, and an elective rotation.

-Many students say the fourth year at NECO is the most challenging and the most rewarding of all.
+Many students say the fourth year at New England College of Optometry is the most challenging and the most rewarding of all.
 It is a time of transition, as you finish your training at NECO and and take parts II and III of the National Board of Examiners exams.
 It is a time to apply for a license or residency, to prepare for graduation, and to begin your career as a skilled and successful optometrist.